gorgeousbubble/Satellite/unpack/README.md

 ## External definitions
 There are some constant defined in file 'global/const.go', mainly about decrypt slice buffer size.
 You can redefine it in 'unpack' package it you want to use this package independence.

+## Usage of interfaces
+Although many function was expose to external, we only need call function 'Unpack(...)' to realize our function.
+You can also use other functions according to you demand.